Kovah/LinkAce-Website/content/docs/v2/getting-started/first-steps.md

 Use the dashboard search field for a quick search, or open [Advanced Search]({{< relref path="docs/v2/application/search.md" >}}) to filter by text, list, tag, visibility, missing tags, missing lists, or broken links.

+Docker installations use Meilisearch by default, so newly added or imported links may need a short moment to appear in search.
+If search results stay empty or stale, rebuild the search index as described in [Post-Setup Steps]({{< relref path="docs/v2/setup/post-setup.md#verify-search" >}}) or [Troubleshooting]({{< relref path="docs/v2/general/troubleshooting.md#search-returns-stale-or-no-results" >}}).

 ## 7. Set your defaults

 Open [User Settings]({{< relref path="docs/v2/configuration/user-settings.md" >}}) and review: